Company logo | Codica

 Armed with the research results, the designer creates the first sketches of the mobile-first design.
 These are wireframes presenting the layout of the future solution.
 It is like a draft map for a building, planning the placement of components.

 Wireframes are typically drawn by hand or created with software tools.
 These include Balsamiq and Miro.
-Or you can use apps that also allow creating a full design, like Figma and Sketch.
+You can also use apps that allow you to create a full design, like Figma and Sketch.

 Mobile-first design wireframes